JohnArochaDev/password-manager/NEXTSTEPS.md

 2. [DONE] connect the db and backend to the front end, data for population, and debug if necessary

-3. add a login feature and conditional rendering if the user doesn't have any saved passwords and if the user isn't logged in
+3. [DONE] add a login feature and conditional rendering if the user doesn't have any saved passwords and if the user isn't logged in

 4. change how login works, primarily change how the DB stores new users email and password, hash instead of encrypt, and make sure then the user log's in they hash the attempt and compare against